mashrufehsan/W3-LLM-Assignment/README.md

     ```bash
     pip install -r requirements.txt
     ```
-4. **Set up the database.**

-    Create a PostgreSQL database.
-You can do this using the psql command-line tool or a PostgreSQL client.
-    ```bash
-    CREATE DATABASE property_db;
-    ```
-5. **Configure environment variables.**
+4. **Configure environment variables.**

-    Copy the .env.sample file to .env and fill in the required database configuration.
+    Copy the .env.sample file to .env and fill in the required configuration.
     - On macOS/Linux:
         ```bash
         cp .env.sample .env